greenelab/onboarding/extras/reimbursement_tutorial.md

 ![attach receipt](tutorial_screenshots/attach_receipts.png)

-After clicking the option, navigate to the scanned  agreement form and attached it.
+After clicking the option, navigate to the scanned  agreement form and attach it.
 **Do not add it as an expense**.
 If you do, the report has a high likelihood of being bounced back.
 Once you have attached the form, hit the submit button (top right) and play the waiting game.
 Usually it can take a few days to a few weeks.
-All depends on how quickly the report gets approved.
+The time depends on how quickly the report gets approved.
+It is possible that you or Casey can speed the process up: please let him know if a reimbursement gets delayed.